tngo0508/tngo0508.github.io/_posts/2026-04-11-ef-core-relations-navigation-properties.md

 ---

+## 8. Next in the Series
+Now that you have a solid grasp on how to relate and query your data, it's time to ensure that data is valid before it ever reaches your database.

+Check out [Part 19: Mastering FluentValidation in .NET 10]({{ site.baseurl }}{% post_url 2026-04-12-fluent-validation-dotnet-10 %}) to learn how to build robust, readable validation logic for your applications.

+---

-## 8. References & Further Reading
+## 9. References & Further Reading
 *   [Microsoft Docs: Relationships in EF Core](https://learn.microsoft.com/en-us/ef/core/modeling/relationships)
 *   [Loading Related Data](https://learn.microsoft.com/en-us/ef/core/querying/related-data/)
 *   [Split Queries in EF Core](https://learn.microsoft.com/en-us/ef/core/querying/single-split-queries)